Christopher-Allen-21/psu-ai-572-q-learning/README.md

-# PSU AI-572 Q Actor-Critic Algorthm
+# PSU AI-572 Q Learning Algorthm

 ## Tasks for Programming Assignment 1
 In this programming assignment you are required to complete the following tasks: